 I was born in the village of Imlil (1800m) which is known as the ‘Moroccan Chamonix’.

-I started meeting tourists on the trails in the Atlas mountains since I started going to school at the age of 6.
+I started meeting tourists on the trails in the Atlas Mountains since I started going to school at the age of 6.

 My story as a mountain guide began when I started working as a muleteer during the school holidays.
-I was travelling and trekking for days and days with my family mule, carrying bags and food for groups across the Atlas Mountains.
+I was travelling and trekking for days and days with my family mule, carrying bags and food for groups in the Atlas Mountains.

 While working as a muleteer, I started discovering trails and learnt how to cook, which allowed me to be able to become a cook for groups going on several days of trekking.

 Working as a cook for tourist groups made me love the tourist industry and helped me to meet lots of mountain guides, who encouraged me to become a guide myself.
 So when I got my baccalaureate at the age of 18 years old, I studied for a year to become a mountain guide.

 After several years of working as a guide for independent travellers and companies, I started getting my own customers, so I decided to start my company to secure the work.
 In expanding it, I managed to get more work for families living in the mountains.

 So the more tours we get, the more money and resources we can bring to these small mountain communities.
 I hope that tourist companies like mine can help these mountain communities for years to come.
 We also help with community projects like building wells and incinerators.
 So the better our company does, the more we can aid with these important projects.